yeungon/In-JavaScript-we-trust/README.md

 `String.prototype.something = function(){}` is the common way to define a new built-in method for `String`.
 We can do the same thing with `Array`, `Object` or `FunctionName` where FunctionName is the function designed by ourself.

-That is not challenging to realise that `"string".length()` will always return `hello`.
-Yet, the tricky part lies in the `delete object` where we might that this expression will entirely delete the object.
+That is not challenging to realise that `"string".length()` always returns `hello`.
+Yet, the tricky part lies in the `delete object` where we might think that this expression will entirely delete the object.
 That is not the case as `delete` is used to delete the property of the object only.
 It does not delete the object.
 Then we get `hello` rather than `ReferenceError`.

 </p>